Alief, Houston: Development (1918–1969)

 Automobiles arrived in Alief by 1920.
 The sanctuary for Prairie Grove Missionary Baptist Church was constructed between 1921 and 1922.
 The Cane Belt Canal, which "ran from the Brazos River, eight miles north of Richmond, through Alief and south to Alvin," according to the Westchase District, was completed in 1934.
 Daugherty promoted the canal, which was used for irrigation by rice farmers.
 The year after the canal was completed, Alief obtained electricity.
 Education in Alief was segregated.
 From 1927 to 1937, African American children used Prairie Grove Missionary Baptist Church's sanctuary as a schoolhouse.
 Previously, African American children attended school in a one-room schoolhouse.
 Alief ISD's three-story schoolhouse was condemned in 1939, and its students attended classes in a nearby building until a new school annex was added in 1940.
-Also in 1940, Melissa Outley died.
-Melissa Outley was married to David Outley.
-He was the first African American educator in Alief.
-Hers is the first known burial in Prairie Grove Cemetery, which was adjacent to Prairie Grove Missionary Baptist Church.
+Also in 1940, one of their 11 children, Melissa Outley, died at 19.
+She is the first to be buried at the Prairie Grove cemetery, which was adjacent to Prairie Grove Missionary Baptist Church.
+Parthenia Outley was married to David Outley, both of whom were born in 1886.
+Parthenia died in 1967, and David died in 1981.He was the first African American educator in Alief as he created the one room schoolhouse aforementioned.David E. Outley has a school named in his honor in Alief located at 12355 Richmond Ave., Houston, TX 77082.
 The church's sanctuary was demolished in the 1940s as attendance fell.
 Alief Community Church first opened its doors in 1941.
 Population fluctuated wildly, ranging from a low of 35 in the 1930s to 200 by 1942.
 Alief acquired telephone service in 1943.
 E.W.K.
 "Andy" Andrau opened Andrau Airpark in 1946.
 In 1964, Alief ISD built its oldest remaining school, Alief Elementary School (later renamed for teacher Cynthia Youens).
 By the same year, oilman Robert E. "Bob" Smith owned 11,000 acres of land including what is now the Westchase area.